-The Vermont Agency of Natural Resources is updating the management plan for the West Mountain Wildlife Management Area (WMA) in Essex County.
+The Vermont Agency of Natural Resources is updating the management plan for the West Mountain Wildlife Management Area (WMA) and Public Access Plan for the Plum Creek Timberlands in Essex County.

-Read the current management plan for the West Mountain Wildlife Management Area»
+Read the summary for the West Mountain Wildlife Management Area Plan update »

 Read the summary of public comments gathered during scoping meetings »

 The Agency welcomes written comments about the update at ANR.FWwmaComments@state.vt.us or sent to

 |Spring 2014: || Public comment on draft plans|

 |Summer 2014:|| Plans finalized|

 West Mountain WMA is the largest wildlife management area in Vermont.
 It is a vast area of bogs and evergreens and is known for its remote character and large moose population.

 Since 1999, the Agency of Natural Resources has managed West Mountain WMA for natural resource conservation and public access, and has managed a public access easement on adjacent lands now belonging to the Plum Creek Timber Company.
 This complex project has involved collaboration with partner organizations including The Nature Conservancy, Vermont Housing and Conservation Board, Vermont Land Trust, and Plum Creek, as well as numerous local and state constituent groups.